gnosticdev/highlevel-api-sdk/README.md

 ])
 ```

-1. Run the following in the developer console from the Highlevel Marketplace dashboard for your app:
+### Collecting Scopes Helper

+1. Once you have added your scopes to your app, you can collect them from the dev console on your app's settings page in the Highlevel Marketplace:

     ```ts
     // https://marketplace.gohighlevel.com/apps/<your app_id>/settings